-Don’t get me wrong, I love my Multi-Purpose Tomato Sauce and Roasted Tomato Sauce, but making tomato sauce from cherry tomatoes is one of the best ways to preserve an abundance of cherry tomatoes.
+Don’t get me wrong, I love my Multi-Purpose Tomato Sauce but making tomato sauce from cherry tomatoes or grape tomatoes, is one of the best ways to enjoy an abundance of the season.

 It’s quick, insanely easy, and stores for months at a time.
 No canning or special equipment needed!
-It’s all done in one big pot and a blender.
-That said, I recommend making extra because this cherry tomato sauce is useful in far more than just pasta.
+It’s all done in one big pot and a blender, then stored in Mason jars.
+That said, I recommend making extra because this homemade cherry tomato sauce is useful in far more ways than just pasta.

 You won’t be able to get enough of the fresh flavors.
 They’re complex, balanced, and full-bodied despite the minimal spices and seasonings.
 The tomatoes are roasted first, intensifying their natural flavors and adding a rich, caramelized element to the sauce.
 There’s truly no other tomato sauce like it!